kwantumlabs/Proxy-Advantage/README.md

 7. **Agents rationally optimise effort against utility**

    Agents respond strategically to the reward structure, allocating effort to maximise expected utility.

+### 5.2 Examples Across Domains

+This mechanism applies broadly across domains including, but not limited to:

+- **Labour Markets**

+  Credentials and institutional pedigree serve as proxies for competence or productivity.

+- **Academic Publishing**

+  Citation counts and journal impact factors act as proxies for intellectual contribution.

+- **Romantic and Social Markets**

+  Physical traits, status markers, or popularity metrics proxy for compatibility or care.

+- **Creative and Cultural Platforms**

+  Engagement metrics proxy for artistic quality or cultural value.

+- **Online Discourse and Influence**

+  Follower counts and virality proxy for credibility or insight.

+- **Organisational Leadership**

+  Visibility, confidence, or demographic traits proxy for leadership ability.

 ## 6. Application: Music, Art, and Algorithmic Platforms